-- 2.)
+- 3.)
+Unpaid balance from a bank loan payable to Planters Development Bank by GADC related to the purchase of land and building from the former for P130.0 million in December 2011. - 4.)
 On December 2012, GADC entered into a loan facility agreement with BDO for a credit line amounting to P1.0 million.
 GADC has fully utilized its credit line with the bank.
-The loan is payable in 20 quarterly installments, with interest rates of 5.15% and shall be payable in quarterly installments starting on various dates, earliest being March 2015.
-However, in 2014, GADC prepaid P47.6 million of these outstanding loans. - 3.)
-Loans with interest rate from 4.18% to 5.17% obtained by GADC from local bank with equal quarterly payments starting September 26, 2016. - f Short-term loan obtained by OFPI from a local bank which bears variable annual interest rate of 3.0% subject to repricing every 30 to 180 days. - g Euro-denominated short-term loan availed by RHGI from a foreign commercial bank amounting to €1.3 million or a peso equivalent of P69.2 million. - h Short-term interest-bearing loans denominated in foreign currency obtained by EIL from international financial institutions. - i Dollar-denominated short-term loan received by EDI from a local commercial bank with annual interest of 1.38%. - j AG Cayman issued seven-year bonds with interest of 6.50% per annum payable semi-annually every February 18 and August 18 each year, which are listed in Singapore Exchange Securities Trading Limited.
-The bonds will mature on 2017. - k Travellers issued \$300.0 million face value note, with nominal annual interest of 6.9% per, payable semi-annually.
-The notes bear annual effective effective interest of 7.2%. - 1 On April 15, 2011, Megaworld issued seven-year term bonds which bear interest of 6.75% per annum payable semi-annually in arrears every April 15 and October 15 each year.
-The bond will mature on April 15, 2018. - m On April 2013, Megaworld issued a 10-year term bonds which bears interest of 4.25% per annum payable semi-annually every Apirl 10 and April 10 and October 10 each year.
-The bond will mature on 2023. - n On November 18, 2009, Megaworld issued a P5.0 billion fixed rate unsecured bonds with a term of five years and six months and which bear an interest of 8.46% per annum.
+The loan is payable in 20 quarterly installments, with interest rates ranging from 3.85% to 5.15% and shall be payable in quarterly installments starting on various dates, earliest being March 2015.
+However, in 2014, GADC prepaid P47.6 million of these outstanding loans. - 5.)
+Loans with interest rate from 4.18% to 5.17% obtained by GADC from local bank with equal quarterly payments starting September 26, 2016. - f Short-term loan obtained by OFPI from a local bank which bears fixed annual interest rate of 5.035%. - g Loan obtained by LFI from a local bank which bears annual interest rate of 5.0% to fund the construction of a building. - h Long-term loan obtained by GERI from a local bank which was granted on a clean basis with negative pledge on assets.
+The proceeds of the loan are being used to finance capital expenditure requirements of GERI's various real estate development projects and for other general corporate requirements. - i Euro-denominated short-term loan availed by RHGI from a foreign commercial bank amounting to €1.3 million or a peso equivalent of P69.2 million originally maturing in 2015.
+In June 2015, RHGI renewed the loan for another year. - j Interest-bearing loans denominated in foreign currency obtained by EIL from international financial institutions. - k Loan denominated in foreign currency obtained by WMG from an international commercial bank secured by way of floating charge over WMG's inventory. - 1 Alliance Global Group Cayman Islands, Inc. issued seven-year bonds with interest of 6.50% per annum payable semi-annually every February 18 and August 18 each year, which are listed in Singapore Exchange Securities Trading Limited.
+The bonds will mature on 2017. - m Travellers issued \$300.0 million face value note, with nominal annual interest of 6.9% per, payable semi-annually.
+The notes bear annual effective effective interest of 7.2%. - n On April 15, 2011, Megaworld issued seven-year term bonds which bear interest of 6.75% per annum payable semi-annually in arrears every April 15 and October 15 each year.
+The bond will mature on April 15, 2018. - o On April 2013, Megaworld issued a 10-year term bonds which bears interest of 4.25% per annum payable semi-annually every April 10 and April 10 and October 10 each year.
+The bond will mature on 2023